UMD: A Globally Connected University

 Your study abroad journey starts here.

-Step 1: Join us for Study Abroad 101
+Step 1: Join us for a Getting Started Session: Study Abroad 101 or 201

 Study Abroad 101 is an introductory session designed to meet your needs right at the beginning of the study abroad process.
 You will get an overview of the types of study abroad programs and become familiar with EA’s search tools and resources to help you successfully plan a study abroad journey that works for your personal academic plan and budget.
 Watch our pre recorded Study Abroad 101 here: